 The fish was locally sourced from Newhaven and was delicately encased in a Badger Beer batter served with the customary mushy peas, homemade Tartare sauce and hand-cut chips.
 The fish was golden with the thinnest of batters and cooked to perfect flaky’ness.
 Upon first inspection the chips appeared to be slightly on the pale end of the chip-spectrum (possible due to seasonal variations in potato) however the chips were fresh and cooked – albeit maybe could have benefited from an additional 30-seconds in the fryer.
 A truly pleasant dish – £14.50

 Chump of Lamb

-Atfer dinner drinks were required (with the exception of our designated driver) and we decided upon the Espresso Martini which was delivered promptly and presented in a shallow champagne goblet adorned with three expertly placed coffee beans.
-As a self professed Espresso Martini expert, I thoroughy enjoyed the well made drink, served with a sufficiently thick crema and well mixed and balanced coffee to spirit ratio.
-My companion alleges that when drunk through a straw, the favour of the drink intensifies for a more satisfactory Martini – I wasn’t able to concur but it was thoroughly enjoyable and well executed,
+After dinner drinks were required (with the exception of our designated driver) and we decided upon the Espresso Martini which was delivered promptly and presented in a shallow champagne goblet adorned with three expertly placed coffee beans.
+As a self professed Espresso Martini expert, I thoroughly enjoyed the well made drink, served with a sufficiently thick crema and well mixed and balanced coffee to spirit ratio.
+My companion alleges that when drunk through a straw, the flavour of the drink intensifies for a more satisfactory Martini – I wasn’t able to concur but it was thoroughly enjoyable and well executed,

 Variety of the Menu – 5/5